heinonenniilo/EnvironmentMonitorArduino/readme.md

 # Arduino code for EnvironmentMonitor

 Arduino solution for reading and aggregating measurement data.
+The code has been run on ESP32 devices.

 The main purpose of the solution is to aggregate the measurement data and send it to Azure IoT hub.
-In addition, the solution can be used to display the measurement data in an Oled dispay.
+The solution can also be used to display the measurement data in an Oled dispay.
 Measurement data used in https://github.com/heinonenniilo/EnvironmentMonitor is provided by this solution.

+In addition, there is support for controlling outputs based on motion sensor, or any input, value.

+Azure IoT hub can also be used to communicate with device for sending basic commands, such as:

+- Reboot
+- Output "ON delay" after input goes to zero

 Required libraries:
 - ArduinoJSON